moorepants/learn-multibody-dynamics/configuration.rst

   a system
 - calculate the number of generalized coordinates
 - choose generalized coordinates
+- calculate velocities when holonomic constraints are present

 Four-Bar Linkage
 ================

+.. todo:: This chapter would be clearer if I made a P_4* and P_4 so we can talk about the points that come into existence when the linkage is cut.

 Consider the linkage shown below: